fadeoutsoftware/WASDI/libraries/waspy/README.md

 - a [WASDI](http://www.wasdi.net) registered user (with a username/password, google users are not supported yet)
 - at least one workspace
 - some EO products in your workspace

-Optional:

-- [SNAP Python (snappy) interface](https://senbox.atlassian.net/wiki/spaces/SNAP/pages/50855941/Configure+Python+to+use+the+SNAP-Python+snappy+interface): this is not necessary but you may find these useful, especially for reading and writing images locally ([howto](https://senbox.atlassian.net/wiki/spaces/SNAP/pages/19300362/How+to+use+the+SNAP+API+from+Python)).
-Anyway, most of the SNAP functionalities are wrapped by WASDI, so don't worry.

 ### Installation